 Research on sex determination has important implications for our understanding of multiple traits and phenomena related to sexual reproduction, such as Sex Allocation and Sex Ratio Evolution, Sexual Dimorphism and Sex-linked Traits.

 Phylogenomics - What are the genomic causes and consequences of the evolutionary transitions in sex determination? - Sex Chromosome Evolution - Genome Evolution - Evolution of Dosage Compensation

-Bioinformatics - The research areas above include extensive comparative and evolutionary bioinformatic studies across multiple turtles with TSD and GSD that are open for BCB projects (e.g. trancriptomics, methylomics, genome assembly, transcription factor analyses, ChIPseq, among others).
-Interested students should contact Dr. Valenzuela directly at email@example.com to discuss opportunities for rotations and dissertations.
+Bioinformatics - The research areas above include extensive comparative and evolutionary bioinformatic studies across multiple turtles with TSD and GSD that are open for BCB projects (e.g. trancriptomics, methylomics & other epigenomics, genome assembly, transcription factor analyses, ChIPseq, among others).
+Interested students should contact Dr. Valenzuela directly at firstname.lastname@example.org to discuss opportunities for rotations and dissertations.